Cube-OS/cubeOS/docs/ecosystem/services/service-config.rst

-Configuring Services in KubOS
+Configuring Services in CubeOS
 =============================

-All Kubos services rely on a configuration file to determine certain runtime settings, referred to as the ``config.toml`` file.
+All CubeOS services rely on a configuration file to determine certain runtime settings, referred to as the ``config.toml`` file.

-By default, this file lives in ``/etc/kubos-config.toml``.
+By default, this file lives in ``/etc/cubeos-config.toml``.

 Discovering Config Options
 --------------------------

-All Kubos :doc:`core services <core-services>` have a `Configuration` section in their repective doc page which details the available configuration options.
+All CubeOS :doc:`core services <core-services>` have a `Configuration` section in their repective doc page which details the available configuration options.

-All :ref:`hardware services <pre-built-services>` provided by Kubos document their configuration options within their generated doc page.
+All :ref:`hardware services <pre-built-services>` provided by CubeOS document their configuration options within their generated doc page.

 Common Config Options
 ---------------------

-All Kubos services will have a ``[{service}.addr]`` section.
+All CubeOS services will have a ``[{service}.addr]`` section.

 For example::

-    [kubos-monitor.addr]
+    [cubeos-monitor.addr]
     ip = "0.0.0.0"
     port = 8030